codefarmdev/haystack/README.md

 ## Postprocessing middleware

-Appsignal sends Rails
+Haystack sends Rails
 [ActiveSupport::Notification](http://api.rubyonrails.org/classes/ActiveSupport/Notifications.html)-events
-to AppSignal over SSL.
+to Haystack over SSL.
 These events contain basic metadata such as a name and timestamps, and additional 'payload' log data.
-Appsignal uses a postprocessing middleware stack to clean up events before they get sent to appsignal.com.
+Haystack uses a postprocessing middleware stack to clean up events before they get sent to haystack.com.
 You can add your own middleware to this stack in `config/environment/my_env.rb`.

 ### Examples